Not medical advice. Talk to your provider before using any peptide.

 Three peptides, three repair pathways, one syringe.
 The GLOW Blend pairs BPC-157 and TB-500 (the original Wolverine Stack) with GHK-Cu, a copper-binding tripeptide that activates over 4,000 human genes tied to tissue regeneration (Pickart)[1].
 Community users report smoother skin texture and faster injury recovery within three to six weeks.
 Zero combination trials exist in humans, and all clinical evidence comes from preclinical animal models or tiny pilot studies.
 Athletes recovering from soft tissue injuries and people chasing collagen density are the primary audience for this stack.

-PMID 40131143 (2025 BPC-157 IV pilot, n=2, no adverse effects on cardiac/hepatic/renal/thyroid biomarkers); PMC12313605 (2025 systematic review BPC-157 orthopaedic sports medicine); PMID 25789553 (GHK-Cu modulates 4,000+ human genes in skin regeneration, 2015); PMC8419156 (TB-500/Tβ4 Phase I human PK: plasma t½ 0.5–2.08 hours)
+PMID 40131143 (2025 BPC-157 IV pilot, n=2, no adverse effects on cardiac/hepatic/renal/thyroid biomarkers); PMC12313605 (2025 systematic review BPC-157 orthopaedic sports medicine); PMID 29986520 (GHK-Cu modulates 4,000+ human genes in skin regeneration, 2015); PMC8419156 (Phase I human PK of recombinant full-length thymosin beta-4 given IV, plasma t½ 0.5–2.08 hours: a different molecule and route from subcutaneous TB-500, for which no human dose-finding data exists)

 Zero human combination trials.
 BPC-157 pilot is n=2, uncontrolled, IV only (not SC).
 TB-500 human data is PK only: no efficacy endpoints.
 GHK-Cu data is primarily in vitro and animal.
 No dose-finding, safety, or efficacy RCTs for any component in humans.